AI Infrastructure

 Let me count the problems.

 privileged: true disables every security feature Docker provides.
-The container gets full access to all host devices, can modify the host kernel, and can load kernel modules.
+The container gets full access to all host devices, can modify the host kernel, can load kernel modules, can mount any filesystem, and can escape the container trivially through multiple techniques.
 According to the CIS Docker Benchmark v1.7, Section 5.4, privileged containers should never be used in production.
-Period — see treating agents as privileged service accounts.
+Period.
+There is no legitimate reason for an AI agent to run privileged — if a tool claims to need it, the tool is wrong or you’re using it wrong.

 network_mode: host removes network isolation entirely.
-The agent shares the host’s network interfaces, can bind to any port, and can communicate with any system on your LAN.
-The Sysdig 2025 report found that 23% of production containers still use host networking — every single one is a misconfiguration.
+The agent shares the host’s network interfaces, can bind to any port on the host IP, can communicate with any system on your LAN, and can observe traffic to other services on the same machine.
+The Sysdig 2025 report found that 23% of production containers still use host networking, and every single one is a misconfiguration — there is no scenario where the performance gain from host networking outweighs the security cost for an AI agent workload.

-Plaintext API keys in environment variables are readable by anyone who can run docker inspect.
-They show up in process listings, they persist in shell history, and they’re trivially extractable from a container escape.
+Plaintext API keys in environment variables are readable by anyone who can run docker inspect openclaw-agent, they appear in process listings via ps auxe, they persist in shell history files, and they’re trivially extractable from a container escape.
+Environment variables are not secrets — they’re effectively public within the machine.
+The correct pattern is Docker secrets (mounted as files) or a credential middleware like Composio that the agent never directly reads.

 What Does a Secure Docker Configuration for OpenClaw Look Like?

 Here’s what we ship with every beeeowl deployment.
-This is our actual production docker-compose.yml, simplified for readability:
+This is our actual production docker-compose.yml, simplified for readability but functionally identical to what runs on every Mac Mini we ship:

 version: "3.8"